-Set in the middle of Andalucia the Sierra Subbética is a limestone semi-mountainous area with a rolling hills and a high point of 1.570 m named la Tiñosa.
-The main economy comes from olive oil, therefore much of the area has intensive olive grove plantations.
+Set in the middle of Andalucia, the Sierra Subbética is a limestone semi-mountainous area with rolling hills and a high point of 1.570 metres named la Tiñosa.
+The main economy for the area comes from olive oil, therefore much of the area has intensive olive grove plantations.

 The villages and towns in the Sierra Subbética are a delight to explore.

-If you have an interest in fossils then this area should be on your bucket list for Andalucia as it is part of the “Fossil route”
+If you have an interest in fossils then this area should be on your bucket list for Andalucia as it is also a UNESCO global geopark and also part of the “Fossil route”

 Holm oak (Quercus ilex) woods have a shrubby companion mixture of lentisc, wild olive, retama and peonies.
 Hawthorn, spurge laurel, gorse and purple phlomis occupy the open areas exposed to the sun.
 Gall oaks (Quercus faginea) are to be found on the northern slopes in more humid parts along with laurustinus, kermes oak, buckthorn, smilax and strawberry trees.

 The highest regions which are exposed to the elements contain the hedgehog zone or low, compact spiny plants including Alyssum spinosum and hedgehog broom (Erinacea anthyllis).